splunk/docker-logging-plugin/README.md

 SPLUNK_LOGGING_DRIVER_BUFFER_MAX | The maximum amount of messages to hold in buffer and retry when the plug-in cannot connect to remote server. |  10 * 1000
 SPLUNK_LOGGING_DRIVER_CHANNEL_SIZE | How many pending messages can be in the channel used to send messages to background logger worker, which batches them. | 4 * 1000
 SPLUNK_LOGGING_DRIVER_TEMP_MESSAGES_HOLD_DURATION | Appends logs that are chunked by docker with 16kb limit.
 It specifies how long the system can wait for the next message to come. | 100ms
 SPLUNK_LOGGING_DRIVER_TEMP_MESSAGES_BUFFER_SIZE	| Appends logs that are chunked by docker with 16kb limit.
-It specifies the biggest message that the system can reassemble.
+It specifies the biggest message in bytes that the system can reassemble.
 The value provided here should be smaller than or equal to the Splunk HEC limit.
-1 MB is the default HEC setting. | 1mb
+1 MB is the default HEC setting. | 1048576 (1mb)

 ### Message formats